Skip to Content

 Apple Music Keeps Asking For Password On Mac: 8 Simple Fixes

-If you’re using Apple Music and are repeatedly being asked for your password on your Mac, this isn’t an uncommon problem.
-Many users have reported this issue, and while you’re not alone it certainly is annoying.
+If you’re using Apple Music and it keeps asking you for the password on your Mac, this isn’t an uncommon problem.

-Carry on reading to find out all the reasons why this error may be happening and ultimately how you can go about fixing the problem.
+Continue reading to learn all the reasons why this error may be occurring and, ultimately, how you can fix the problem.

-The first step to try if Apple Music is persistently asking for your password is to check whether your Mac is running the latest software version.
+The first fix is to check whether your Mac is running the latest software version.
 To check this, hover at the top of your screen to bring down the menu bar, and click the Apple logo in the top right-hand corner of the screen.
 Then click About This Mac to view which version of software you’re running.

-If there’s a button that says Software Update you’ll need to click this button and instruct your machine to install the latest update.
+If there’s a button that says Software Update, you’ll need to click it and instruct your machine to install the latest update.
 This should solve any small issues with your Mac and reduce any bugs/glitches you’ve been experiencing.

 Shut Down and Reload Apple Music

-If you’re running the latest software version on your Mac and you’re still being asked for your password on Apple Music, it’s worth closing down Apple Music to see if this helps.
+If you’re running the latest software version on your Mac and you’re still being asked for your password on Apple Music, it’s worth closing down the app to see if this helps.

 It may be that the issue lies with the music app and just needs resetting to solve the problem.
 If the app doesn’t close down conventionally, you can issue a force close by holding down the Option, Command, and Esc keys simultaneously.